 Grŵp Cynefin’s welfare team helped tenants previously unknown to them during COVID-19

 Rhiannon Dafydd, Housing Manager at Grŵp Cynefin, gave a presentation on the use of the calculator by her team and how it helped them deal with the increase in cases brought on by the pandemic.
-Rhiannon’s team uses the Benefit and Budgeting Calculator to help customers identify money they may not be claiming, and to support them throughout the process of claiming.
+Rhiannon’s team uses the Better Off Calculator to help customers identify money they may not be claiming, and to support them throughout the process of claiming.

 From the start of the pandemic in March 2020 Grŵp Cynefin immediately saw a huge increase in cases and a whole new client group in need of help to navigate the financial fallout from the pandemic.
 With staff having to work from home and no longer able to make home visits, Grŵp Cynefin wanted to find a way to help manage the increased demand for support.

-The welfare team directed tenants to our self-serve Benefit and Budgeting Calculator which it has embedded on their website.
+The welfare team directed tenants to our self-serve Better Off Calculator which it has embedded on their website.
 This method was put in place for tenants who are more confident with technology and are able to calculate their benefit eligibility for themselves.
-Triaging demand for support in this way freed up advisor time to deal with more complex cases or support those needing more help using the Benefit and Budgeting Calculator.
+Triaging demand for support in this way freed up advisor time to deal with more complex cases or support those needing more help using the Better Off Calculator.

 Grŵp Cynefin also promoted the Benefits and Budgeting Calculator on its printed 2021 calendar that tenants receive through their door at the beginning of each year.

-Rhiannon summarised Grŵp Cynefin’s successes achieved using the Benefit and Budgeting Calculator this year to date:
+Rhiannon summarised Grŵp Cynefin’s successes achieved using the Better Off Calculator this year to date:

 - 458 tenants helped, 251 of whom were new to the welfare team